 We are also continuing to accelerate opportunities, via clinical trials, to develop our Beyond PE strategy, designed to expand the use of Technegas[TM] into the treatment and management of additional and exponentially larger indications, such as COPD, Asthma and Long-COVID.
-Cyclopharm estimates there are over 500 million patients suffering each with COPD and Asthma who may benefit from the use of Technegas[TM] and that the global COPD market is approximately 30 times the size of the PE market.
-The Company remains confident that expectations of trial results being published in the first half of 2023 will be met.
+Additional clinical papers are expected to be published in 2024 focusing on obstructive pulmonary disease.
+Cyclopharm estimates there are over 500 million patients suffering collectively with COPD and/or Asthma who may benefit from the use of Technegas[TM].
+Notably, the global COPD market is approximately 30 times the size of the PE market.
+The Company's entry into the US market, the largest medical market in the world, is also expected to accelerate this Beyond PE strategy.

-Cyclopharm is well placed to extend its market leadership in lung imaging and drive ongoing growth in revenue and earnings.
-The Company is poised to enter its next growth phase in 2023 from a position of strength, having delivered record 2022 sales revenues, robust sales of Technegas[TM] and continuing strong growth in third party sales.
-Our strong capital position means we are able to maintain a consistent dividend policy with the final dividend for 2022 maintained at 0.5 cents per share (CPS), giving a total dividend for 2022 to 1.0 cps.
-The Company expects to commence sales in the USA in 2023, a major catalyst for growth, alongside its well established and profitable existing operations in 64 different countries.
+Cyclopharm has never been better placed to extend its market leadership in lung imaging and drive ongoing growth in revenue and earnings.
+Following USFDA approval, the Company is entering its next growth phase from a position of strength, having delivered record 2023 sales revenues, robust sales of Technegas[TM] and continuing strong growth in third party sales.

+The Company has already commenced sales in the USA and we expect that to continue at pace in 2024.
+The US market will be a major catalyst for our growth aspirations, alongside our well established existing operations in 64 additional countries.